( ⇪ Technology )

 Other than devices that are physically connected to it, hypertooth interfaces can only communicate with other hypertooth interfaces, and only telepathically when doing so.
 A user who has located and identified a Hypertooth Interface’s signal (see Hypertooth Signals, below) and contacted it (a standard action) can telepathically command it to attempt specific tasks (if the user does not normally have permission to command that task, it’s called hacking).
 The hypertooth interface may in-kind respond with any message that it needs to deliver to the user as part of attempting that task.
 Hypertooth interfaces otherwise cannot communicate with the user.
 Neural Interfaces and Cyberghosts have all of the abilities of a hypertooth interface built-in.

-Unlike the normal use of the Search skill which searches the area within 10 feet of you, locating a signal takes 3 rounds to search the accessible area within 100 feet of you and (if it’s in the area) being told a location within 10 feet of the signal, and you must specify a broad kind of purpose for the signal (such as “door locks”) when you start the search.
-Some signals are public-facing and require only a standard action to locate their exact location and identify them so long as you’re within 50 feet, require only a Personal AI or Hypertooth Earpiece (but not the Phone), and usually you can interact with the device as a part of the same standard action.
+Unlike the normal use of the Search skill which searches the area within 10 feet of you, locating a signal takes 3 rounds to search the accessible area within 100 feet of you and (if it’s in the area) being told a location within 10 feet of the signal, and when you start the search you must specify a broad kind of purpose for the signal (such as “door locks”).
+Some signals are public-facing and require no check, instead requiring only a standard action to locate their exact location and identify them so long as you’re within 50 feet, and many just use a Personal AI or Hypertooth Earpiece (but don’t require having a Phone) and you can interact with the device as a part of the same standard action.
 Some signals have a very obvious device physically visible and have the option of touching the device in a certain way as a swift action or move action to interact with it.

-Finding and correctly identifying a signal has a DC minimum of 5, maximum of 25 + the installing-technician’s Knowledge (Hypertechnology) ranks.
+Finding and correctly identifying a signal has a DC minimum of 5, and a DC maximum of 25 + the installing-technician’s Knowledge (Hypertechnology) ranks.
 This DC may also be higher if the signal is weak, encrypted, physically locked, or buried among other signals.

 If a signal is weak, it means you must stay within 10 feet of the physical location of the signal while hacking it or the hacking attempt fails.
 If the signal is encrypted, it means the DC of all skill checks to hack that signal is increased by at least 5 depending on the degree of encryption.
 If the signal is physically locked, the signal must be physically located (an ordinary Search check within 10 feet) and its the physical lock must be disabled (Disable Device DC 20) to allow hacking the signal.
 Note that the device itself, its physical lock, or what it controls may be trapped (which usually requires the trapfinding ability, but sometimes the device can disable the trap remotely).